 Previously, the Answer Masking accessibility feature had to be assigned to the student on the file submitted before testing in order for students to access this feature in TestNav.
-All students will now have Answer Masking available.
+All students will now have Answer Masking available if correctly indicated on the file submitted by the LAC or STC in LEA 24 schools.
 It is highly recommended that teachers model the use of this feature before testing using the Practice Tests.